 S3 is a pretty cheap service for file storage.
 According to S3 pricing it is only

-$0.023 per GB if you use default S3 Standard storage class.
+$0.023 per GB if you use the default S3, Standard storage class.
 Also, S3 has even cheaper storage class - called S3 One Zone - Infrequent Access, which costs

 $0.01 per GB.
 The difference only in SLA which is the percentage of successful requests to access the data (availability):

-Availability is not the same as the data storage durability, which is
+Availability is not the same as data storage durability, which is